You Are Here

-Flaming Chalice: Symbol of Unitarian Universalist Faith
+Flaming Chalice: Symbol of Unitarian Universalism

-A flame within a chalice (a cup with a stem and foot), represents the Unitarian Universalist Association (UUA) and is a symbol of the Unitarian Universalist faith tradition.
+A flame within a chalice (a cup with a stem and foot) is a primary symbol of the Unitarian Universalist faith tradition.
 Many of our congregations kindle a flaming chalice in gatherings and worships and feature the chalice symbol prominently.